CFO Jimmy's Patronis' Seal

 A module is a segment within Florida PALM that performs specific business functions within an area (i.e., General Ledger).
 Modules reflect what you see in the Florida PALM system and where the transactions are completed.

-Click any module icon below to view a brief description of module functionality.
+Hover over any module tile below to view a brief description of module functionality.

 Accounts Payable